 I frequently want to hand other people a slip of paper that gives them instructions on how to deal with me.
 I admit it that I am rather complex, but then again so is the inter-workings of a computer and you do not see people go running from that.
 So, why should they go running from me?
 It is because I am a five-foot 11-inch walking oxymoron.
 I can not walk and chew gum at the same without contradicting myself.
 Yah, it does kinda suck being me…thanks for thinking that out loud.

 I am an observer.
 That is what I do best.
-As an observer I learn a great deal about others in a very quick period of time.
+As an observer, I learn a great deal about others in a very quick period of time.
 I learned this skill during the pre-Google days when you actually had to observe or crack a book to find out the information you wanted.
-Now you can just search for anything and magically you 265,000 ways to bake a potato in the microwave will appear at your fingertips with one click of your mouse.
-However that brings up a new host of problems.
-Because you now have the dilemma of having to decided between which of the 265,000 search results will help you achieve the perfect baked spud.
-So for me doing things the old-fashioned way – by watching someone else bake a potato in the microwave – is not only the best, but really the quickest way for me to get the end result I want.
+Now you can just search for anything and magically you 265,000 ways to bake a potato in the microwave will appear at your fingertips with one click on your phone.
+However, that brings up a new host of problems.
+Because you now have the dilemma of having to decide between which of the 265,000 search results will help you achieve the perfect baked spud.
+So for me doing things the old-fashioned way – by watching someone else bake a potato, and get this… in a microwave, not in a conventional oven – is not only the best but really the quickest way for me to get the end result I want.

 Have a great day!

 Follow me on Twitter @MrBricksBlog